Peperbus

 The bell tower near the Peperbus.

-The Peperbus (Afrikaans for "pepper pot") is an unusual, hexagonal building on Meyburgh Street, Fraserburg, in the Karoo of South Africa.
-Along with the Old Parsonage Museum and the Afrikaner Protestant church, earlier an Anglican church designed by Sophy Gray, the Peperbus is one of three national heritage sites the province maintains in the town.
+The Peperbus (Afrikaans for "pepper pot") was an unusual, hexagonal building on Meyburgh Street, Fraserburg, in the Karoo of South Africa.
+Along with the Old Parsonage Museum and the Afrikaner Protestant church, earlier an Anglican church designed by Sophy Gray, the Peperbus was one of three national heritage sites the province used to maintain in the town, until it collapsed on 26 September 2026.

 A Baster, Adam Jacobs, built the Peperbus in 1861 according to plans drawn up by the Rev. Carl Arnoldus Bamberger, first pastor of the Fraserburg Reformed Church.
 D.A.
 Scholtz described it as a shack resembling an 18th-century Baroque pavilion with its curved lines and geometric design.
 A line drawing holds the building as 10 m from foundation to ceiling, but the building itself is around 8 m.
 It was originally intended to be the market house, whose bell would open the market.
 The local market gradually declined in importance, but the Peperbus went on to serve as the town's first library and an office or study for the magistrate, the town clerk, and the curate.
 It became a municipal election site and provided a place for the AACV to store their hospital furniture.
 Around 1951, it was the school board office.
-In the 1960s, the city council established a committee to promote it as a museum, but it would be empty for many years, and in April 2016, long-needed restoration work began.
+In the 1960s, the city council established a committee to promote the building as a museum, but it remained vacant for many years.
+Long-needed restoration work began in April 2016, but the increasingly deteriorated building collapsed on 26 September 2026.